 Keloid or hypertrophic scars are often treated first with injection of medications to reduce size.
 If this is unsatisfactory, the scars can be removed surgically, and the incisions closed with fine stitches, often resulting in less prominent scars.

 Often more than one treatment or a combination of techniques is needed to attain the best results.

 What to Expect After the Surgery

-You can expect to feel some discomfort after facial scar revision surgery.
-Some swelling, bruising and redness are generally unavoidable.
-It is important for you to follow your surgeon’s after care recommendations to the letter.
+You can expect to feel some discomfort after facial scar-revision surgery.
+Some degree of swelling, bruising, and redness is expected in the early phase of healing.
+It is important for you to follow your surgeon’s after-care recommendations to the letter.
 Though the sutures will be removed within days after the surgery, your skin needs time to heal.
 Surgeons generally insist on decreased activity after surgery and instruct the patient to keep the head elevated when lying down, to use cold compresses to reduce swelling, and to avoid any activity that places undue stress on the area of the incision.
 Depending on the surgery performed and the site of the scar, the facial plastic surgeon will explain the types of activities to avoid.
-No medication should be taken without first consulting the surgeon. it is important to remember that scar tissues require a year or more to fully heal and achieve maximum improved appearance.
+No medication should be taken without first consulting the surgeon.
+It is important to remember that scar tissues require a year or more to fully heal and achieve a maximally improved appearance.

 Facial plastic surgery makes it possible to correct facial flaws that can undermine self-confidence.
 Changing how your scar looks can help change how you feel about yourself.

 Insurance does not generally cover surgery that is purely for cosmetic reasons.
 Surgery to correct or improve scars caused by injury may be reimbursable in whole or in part.
 It is the patient’s responsibility to check with the insurance carrier for information on the degree of coverage.

 No matter how bad a scar looks, it usually can be made to look better.
 Scar revision treatment results can take a year or longer to mature.